 Shorter Time Horizon = More Bonds

-I used Morningstar's Lifetime Allocation Indexes to guide the investment mix of the Conservative ETF Saver portfolio.
-I assumed a retirement date of 2020, so this portfolio is roughly geared toward someone age 60 or 65.
+I used Morningstar's Lifetime Allocation Indexes to guide the investment mix of the Conservative ETF Saver Portfolio.
+I assumed a retirement date of 2025, so this portfolio is roughly geared toward someone age 60 or 65.
 I employed some of our fund analysts' top ideas to populate the portfolio.

 Yet, it's not meekly positioned.
 It includes an equity stake of more than 50%, in recognition of the fact that the typical American who's 65 today has a life expectancy of roughly 20 years and needs the growth potential that stocks afford.
-As with the other portfolio, I've anchored the equity portfolio with a stake in a total U.S. stock market tracker but augmented it with a position in a small-value index.
-Note that I'm backing off the small-value position somewhat--as a percentage of the equity portfolio--relative to the Moderate and Aggressive ETF portfolios.
+As with the other portfolios, I've anchored the equity portfolio with a stake in a total U.S. stock market tracker but augmented it with a position in a small-value index.
+Note that I'm backing off the small-value position somewhat--as a percentage of the equity portfolio--relative to the Moderate and Aggressive ETF Saver Portfolios.
 That's because as time horizons shrink, so does the potential to receive a return premium from such a tilt.
-(This article outlines the rationale behind reducing such portfolio tilts as you age.)

-As it has grown, the bond piece of the portfolio has also become more diversified relative to the Moderate portfolio.
-In that portfolio, I stuck with a core total bond market index tracker as the sole fixed-income holding.
-That's because for younger investors, the main benefit of bonds is diversification, and an extremely high-quality fixed-income portfolio like Vanguard Total Bond Market ETF (BND) is apt to do that job nicely.
-Nor does a person in his or her 40s--the target for the Moderate Saver portfolio--need to spend a lot of time worrying about meeting near-term income needs or preserving purchasing power from the portfolio: He or she isn't yet in spending mode.
+As it has grown, the bond piece of the portfolio has also become more diversified relative to the Moderate Portfolio.
+In the Moderate Portfolio, I have employed a core bond market index tracker as the sole fixed-income holding.
+That's because for younger investors, the main benefit of bonds is diversification, and an extremely high-quality fixed-income portfolio is apt to do that job nicely.
+Nor does a person in his or her 40s--the target for the Moderate Saver Portfolio--need to spend a lot of time worrying about meeting near-term income needs or preserving purchasing power from the portfolio: He or she isn't yet in spending mode.